kristenkinnearohlmann/cli-weather/README.md

 https://forecast.weather.gov/MapClick.php?lat=44.8292&lon=-93.3448&unit=0&lg=english&FcstType=digital

 ## Working Ideas

+DisplayWeather (class)
+Runs the application

 Address (class)
+Gets and confirms (as best as possible) the address

 Weather (class)

-- holds the Weather object and things the Weather object does
+Holds the Weather object and things the Weather object does

 Geolocation (class)

-- performs the lookup based on selected address
+Performs the lookup based on selected address

 Scraper (class)

-- gets the data from the source (currently only NWS)
+Gets the data from the source (currently only NWS)

 ## Future
 Investigate using NWS API https://www.weather.gov/documentation/services-web-api